 - Map and Locations

-We are not currently accepting new applications for this program - please schedule a conversation with our advising staff to learn about related, current programs and opportunities at ASU.
+We are not currently accepting new applications for this program - please schedule a conversation with our advising staff to learn about related programs and opportunities at ASU.

 The museum studies master’s program at the School of Human Evolution and Social Change examines how museums produce and reflect culture and the role museums play worldwide.
 Students in this program develop theoretical questions and applied skills that engage the functions, practices and critical analyses of museums.
 All graduates gain practical experience while being encouraged to challenge preconceived notions about museums and the way they affect (and are affected by) societies and cultures.